danielkellyio/runway-avatars/article/article.md

 }
 ```

-We'll then use the `useRunway` helper to make the call and use the same prompt we used in the web app.
+We'll then call the `useRunway` helper using the same prompt we used in the web app.

 ```ts
 const runway = useRunway();